plone/plone.restapi-client/docs/actions/users.md

 ## Update User Password

+### Mutation function

+Use the `updatePasswordMutation` function to get the mutation for updating an existing user password at the given path.

+### Hook

-This function can be used to update an existing user password at the given path.
+Use the `useUpdatePassword` hook to update an existing user password at the given path.

-- Function name: `updatePasswordMutation`

 ### Parameters